-This series will dig into the importance of having a common vocabulary when having discussions especially between different disciplines.
+Welcome to this series that will dig into the importance of having a common vocabulary when having discussions, especially between different disciplines.

 Why is this important?

 It is important to be able to have a common language, so we understand each other, especially when we come from different disciplines like; complexity theory, logic, mathematics, human science, project management, organisation theory, etc.